-U.S. and Canadian federal income tax statutes have lapsed for filings up to, and including fiscal years 2007 and 2004, respectively.
-With a few exceptions, the Company is no longer subject to state and local income tax examinations for periods prior to fiscal 2006.
+All U.S. and Canadian federal income tax examinations have substantially concluded through fiscal years 2008 and 2005, respectively, and we are currently under audit for U.S. federal income taxes for 2010 and 2011.
+With a few exceptions, the Company is no longer subject to state and local income tax examinations for periods prior to fiscal 2007.
 The Company is not aware of any tax positions for which it is reasonably possible that the total amounts of unrecognized tax benefits will change significantly in the next 12 months.